-The majority of PTAs work in the hospital setting and in private outpatient PT clinics.
-According to the APTA, about 72% of PTAs work in a hospital or private outpatient clinic and 28% of PTAs work part time.
+According to the APTA, about 72% of PTAs work in hospital settings or outpatient clinics, and 28% of PTAs work part time.

-Acute Care – When a patient is admitted to a hospital, short term rehab may be provided by a PT or PTA in order to address functional deficits due to illness, surgery, or other medical issues.
-Hospital based PTAs enjoy working with a variety of patients and work to progress patients so they can discharge home or to a different facility.
+When admitted to a hospital, a patient may see a PT or PTA for short-term rehab in order to address functional deficits due to illness, surgery, or other medical issues.
+Hospital-based PTAs enjoy working with a variety of patients, helping them progress so that they can be discharged home or to a different facility.

-Sub Acute Rehab – A patient may be admitted to a Sub Acute Rehabilitation facility after a stay at the hospital.
-In these settings, PTs and PTAs work to progress the patient to improve functional mobility so they can return home or to a long term facility like a nursing home or SNF.
+After their hospital stay, a patient may be admitted to a Sub Acute Rehabilitation facility for physical therapy treatment.
+In these settings, PTAs help the patient improve functional mobility so they can return home or to a long-term facility like a nursing home or SNF.

-Nursing Homes / Skilled Nursing Facilities (SNF) – These facilities often have patients who are admitted for long term stays but may also be used as an intermediary facility for patients who don’t have a place to go after a hospital stay.
-PTs and PTAs often work with an interdisciplinary team to help with rehab goals for the patients admitted to the facility.
+Usually this kind of facility is for admitted, long-term patients of the nursing home; however, it can also serve as an intermediary facility for patients who don’t have a place to go after a hospital stay.
+In this setting, PTs and PTAs often work with an interdisciplinary team to help admitted patients achieve their rehab goals.

-Schools – Physical Therapy services are often provided at schools for children who have developmental delay or need assistance with movement impairments.
+PTAs often work in schools to help children with developmental delay or students who need assistance with movement impairments.

-Industrial / Workplace Environments – Organizations may offer Physical Therapy services to employees for injury preventative seminars, ergonomic evaluation, return to work evaluations, and to improve overall safety in the workplace.
+Organizations may offer their employees select Physical Therapy services, such as injury prevention seminars, ergonomic evaluation, and return-to-work evaluations.
+PTAs may also be needed to help improve overall safety in the workplace.

-Local State / Government Agencies – Physical Therapy services are offered in the military, government hospitals such as the VA, and in other organizations such as the Indian Health Services (IHS).
+Lastly, PTA jobs are available in the military, in government hospitals such as the VA, and in other organizations such as the Indian Health Services (IHS).

 Should I Become a PTA?

-If you’re trying to figure out if the salary of a Physical Therapist Assistant is worth the time and effort it takes to become a PTA, you’re in the right place.
+If you’re wondering whether the salary of a Physical Therapist Assistant is worth the time and expense it takes to become a PTA, you’re in the right place.

-Let’s consider the cost of attending a 2 year associates level program to become a Physical Therapist Assistant.
+First, let’s consider the cost of becoming a Physical Therapist Assistant.

-According to the CAPTE data collected in 2018-19, the average annual cost for attending a PTA program is as follows:
+According to CAPTE data collected in 2019-20, the average cost for attending a PTA program is as follows:

-As most PTA programs are two years in total, the tuition cost for becoming a Physical Therapist assistant can range from $25,000 to $80,000 or more depending on whether you attend a public institution or a private program.
+Most PTA programs require two years to complete.
+Therefore, the total tuition cost for becoming a Physical Therapist assistant can range from $25,000 to $80,000 or more, depending on whether you attend a public institution or a private program.

 Watch Out for Student Loans!

-However, new students should be cautious not to overspend on the degree.
-Some private programs charge upwards of $60,000 a year for tuition to become a PTA!
-Graduating with over $100,000 in student loans for an Associate’s degree that averages $55,000 a year does not make sense financially for most people.
+Before becoming a PTA, be careful not to overspend on the degree.
+Some private PTA programs charge upwards of $60,000 a year in tuition!
+Truth be told, you probably cannot afford a private university program that leaves you with six figures in student loans.
+Graduating with over $100,000 in debt for an Associate’s degree that earns $55,000 a year does not make sense financially for most people.

-A good rule of thumb is to avoid taking out student loans that total more than one year of the average salary for your profession.
+A good rule of thumb is to avoid borrowing more than one year’s worth of the average salary for your profession.

-While this may be difficult to accomplish due to the rising costs of programs across the country, it is still possible to do by seeking out public PTA programs and keeping costs to a minimum while attending PTA school.
+While this may be difficult to accomplish due to the rising costs of programs across the country, it is still possible.
+My advice is to seek out public PTA programs and minimize costs while attending PTA school.

 How Do I Become a PTA?

-Before you commit the time to a PTA program, be 100% confident in your decision to become a PTA by shadowing at multiple clinics for at least 100 to 200 hours.
+Before you commit to a PTA degree program, be 100% confident in your decision to become a PTA by shadowing at multiple clinics for at least 100 to 200 hours.

-If you decide that being a PTA is right for you, apply for and enroll in a PTA program – try to get into an affordable public program!
+If you decide that being a PTA is right for you, apply for and enroll in an accredited PTA program.
+Try to get into one that’s affordable!

-In just 2 years, you can complete your dream of helping people in the field of Physical Therapy, working side to side with other PTAs and PTs in a variety of settings.
+And that’s it!
+In just 2 years, you can finish your schooling and begin living your dream of helping people, working side by side with other PTAs and PTs in a variety of settings.

-Physical Therapy is a great field that affects people in so many positive ways.
-If you have questions on becoming a PTA or other related questions to the field, leave a comment or follow PTProgress on YouTube for relevant career development resources for Physical Therapy professions.
+Physical Therapy is a great career that affects people in so many positive ways.
+If you have questions on becoming a PTA or other questions related to the field, leave a comment.
+You can also follow PTProgress on YouTube for relevant career development resources for Physical Therapy professions.